minhlucvan/kiss-tpl/README.md

 ```

 ### let put a function
-you can also put a functuon callback.
+you can also put a functuon callback like this.

 ```javascript